fguiet/water-meter-v2/README.md

 Available here (locate Water Meter v2 Datasheet) : <https://easyeda.com/fguiet/water-meter>

+__Caution__ : The potentiometer should be adjusted using debug mode. `INTERRUPT_PIN` should report 1 only when the silver arrow is underneath the CNY70 sensor.

 ## Sensor accuracy

 | Timestamp | Raw water meter value | Total liters read from sensor |  Real water comsumption |  Error in liter |